LaQuandra S. Nesbitt: Career

 Her time in Louisville focused on violence prevention and implementing the Affordable Care Act.
-While there, Governor Steve Beshear appointed her to a four year term on the Early Childhood Advisory Council.
-She was appointed to a similar position in DC at the State Early Childhood Development Coordinating Council and is Chair of the Association of State and Territorial Health Official’s Performance Improvement and Accreditation Policy Committee.
+While there, Governor Steve Beshear appointed her to a four-year term on the Early Childhood Advisory Council.
+She was appointed to a similar position in DC at the State Early Childhood Development Coordinating Council and is Chair of the Association of State and Territorial Health Official's Performance Improvement and Accreditation Policy Committee.

 Nesbitt was one of the parties sued by Dede Byrne and the Thomas More Society for being denied a religious exemption for the COVID-19 vaccination mandate for health care workers.

+In 2022, Nesbitt joined the George Washington University School of Medicine & Health Sciences (SMHS) as the executive director of the Center for Population Health Sciences and Health Equity.